googleapis/gapic-generator-go/README.md

 **Note:** The `$API_COMMON_PROTOS` variable represents a path to the [googleapis/api-common-protos](https://github.com/googleapis/api-common-protos) directory to import the configuration annotations.

-The `go_gapic_opt` flag is necessary to convey configuration information not present in the protos.
+The `go_gapic_opt` protoc plugin option flag is necessary to convey configuration information not present in the protos.
-The option's value is delimited by an equal sign. substring before the equal sign is the name of the configuration option.
-The substring following the equal sign is the configuration value.
+The plugin option's value is a key-value pair delimited by an equal sign `=`.
-The config options include:
+The configuration supported by the plugin option includes:

   * `go-gapic-package`: the Go package of the generated client library.
     *  The substring preceding the semicolon is the import path of the package, e.g. `github.com/username/awesomeness`.